Aliases for HGS Gene

 GeneCards Summary for HGS Gene

 HGS (Hepatocyte Growth Factor-Regulated Tyrosine Kinase Substrate) is a Protein Coding gene.
-Diseases associated with HGS include pelger-huet anomaly and hypertonia.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
+Diseases associated with HGS include hypertonia and chronic wasting disease.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
 GO annotations related to this gene include protein domain specific binding.
 An important paralog of this gene is WDFY1.

 UniProtKB/Swiss-Prot for HGS Gene